Mobile-Telematics/TelematicsApp-iOS/README.md

 configName | Default Your app configuration name.
 Not need to change, you can use any of your choice.
-By default `TelematicsApp_Configuration` instanceId | Unique ID code for the application to work. `Required!` instanceKey | Unique KEY code for the application to work. `Required!` statisticServiceURL | Basic https address to work with `Statistics` and `Scorings` APIs.
+By default `TelematicsApp_Configuration` instanceId | Unique ID code for the application to work. `Required!` instanceKey | Unique KEY code for the application to work. `Required!` indicatorsServiceURL | Basic https address to work with `Indicators` APIs.
 By default, we provide you https-address of our `TEST` servers for debugging.
-Before the release your app, you can get the addresses to enter `PRODUCTION` environment leaderboardServiceRootURL | Basic https address to work with the user leaderboard and `Leaderboard API`. mapsAppIdKey | App Id for `HEREmaps API` mapsAppCode | App Code for `HEREmaps API` mapsLicenseKey | License key for `HEREmaps API`
+Before the release your app, you can get the addresses to enter `PRODUCTION` environment driveCoinsServiceURL | Basic https address to work with `DriveCoins` API. leaderboardServiceRootURL | Basic https address to work with the user leaderboard and `Leaderboard API`. carServiceURL | Basic https address to work with `CarService` API. claimsServiceURL | Basic https address to work with `ClaimsService` API. mapsAppIdKey | App Id for `HEREmaps API` mapsAppCode | App Code for `HEREmaps API` mapsLicenseKey | License key for `HEREmaps API`